 Extremes of weather can come in various forms from severe prolonged freezing, heavy and deep snow, summer heatwaves or gales and storms.

 The Met Office has responsibility for warning you of severe or hazardous weather where it has the potential to cause danger to life or widespread disruption.
-They provide three types of warnings.
-These are:
+They provide three types of warnings:

 Yellow warnings are issued for a range of weather situations.
 Many are when it is likely that the weather will cause some low level impacts, including some disruption to travel in a few places.
 Others are issued when there could be severe impacts to the majority of people but the certainty of is much lower.